 The word “dilemma,” which has been in English since the 1500s, has always been spelled with a double m.
 And yet legions of English-speakers from around the world not only spell it “dilemna,” but also (and here’s where Rod Serling steps out from behind a tree) INSIST that their teachers drummed this into them and ridiculed any “mistaken” efforts to spell it with two m’s.

 No matter what you were taught, the correct spelling is “dilemma.”
 The word is derived from the Greek di (twice) and lemma (assumption).
 What it means, as you probably know, is a choice between two or more alternatives, all unfavorable.
 (Despite the “di” prefix, the word is now widely accepted as applying to more than two choices.)
 The alternatives are sometimes called the “horns” of the dilemma.

-The odd “mn” spelling does have parallels in English: “condemn,” “solemn,” “alumna,” “limn,” “autumn,” “indemnity,” and others.
-Oddly, I came across many language sites noting that the French for “dilemma” is dilemme, yet the word is widely misspelled in France as dilemne.
+The odd “mn” spelling does have parallels in English: “condemn,” “solemn,” “alumna,” “limn,” “autumn,” “indemnity,” “damn,” and others.
+Oddly, we came across many language sites noting that the French for “dilemma” is dilemme, yet the word is widely misspelled in France as dilemne.
 As one site pointed out, “En effet, la forme ‘dilemne’ n’existe pas.”
 This gets curiouser and curiouser.